Our mission is to remove barriers and unlock potential for families with learning and behavior challenges.

 Dr. Siegel earned her undergraduate degree from the University of Virginia, where she studied psychology and philosophy.
 She completed her doctorate at the George Washington University, where she gained valuable experience working in public schools in Washington, D.C. and in Maryland.
 She also worked with young children at a preschool in Northern Virginia.
 Dr. Siegel’s predoctoral internship was at a community mental health clinic in Queens, NY, where she worked with a diverse population of children, adolescents, and adults.
 She worked at the Kingsbury Center for seven years before founding the Kingsbury Wellness & Learning Group.

 Dr. Rowe is a licensed clinical psychologist with over twenty years of experience in assessment and treatment of children, adolescents, and adults at the Kingsbury Center.
 She provides comprehensive neuropsychological evaluations, individual psychotherapy to children and adolescents, and parent consultation.
 Her extensive experience working directly in the special education classroom and participating in all aspects of the special education process provides insights into crafting an effective evaluation.
 She is also well versed in integrating social/emotional and personality assessment with neuropsychological test results.
 Dr. Rowe evaluates children, adolescents, and adults for learning difficulties such as dyslexia and ADHD, as well as autism and behavior and mood disorders.
-Dr. Rowe specializes in the assessment of gifted individuals with learning challenges and she is a co-author of the book Creating Effective Programs for Gifted Students With Learning Disabilities.
+She specializes in the assessment of gifted individuals with learning challenges, and she is a co-author of the book Creating Effective Programs for Gifted Students With Learning Disabilities.
 Often called “twice-exceptional” or 2e, these students are perplexing to their parents and teachers, and they encounter considerable frustration in academic settings.

 Dr. Rowe received her doctorate in Clinical Psychologist at the Catholic University of America.
 She received additional training in developmental disabilities at the Georgetown University Center for Child and Human Development and in community mental health at the DC Commission on Mental Health Services.